 III.
 Evo Devo Activism (Empowerment Activism)

 How do we best advance the Third P, our preference foresight, the one we care the most about in human society?
-How can we use simple evo devo models for preference foresight, like the Eight Goals, for creating more adaptive global intelligence?
+How can we use simple evo devo models for preference foresight, like the Eight Values, for creating more adaptive global intelligence?
 How do we best resolve our conflicting social agendas, take advantage of opportunities, and manage the many downsides and risks to our strategies, and in our environments?

 Evo devo models offer a framework for thinking broadly about challenges of foresight practice.
 They offer a universal way to think about normative (values, preferences) foresight, in a wide variety of complex systems, and help us view human social systems in a bigger picture frame.
 Perhaps their most important lesson, for leaders and foresighters, is their proposal that in all normative, strategic, agenda-setting, activist activities, we will do best to continually keep in mind two fundamental, perennially opposing ways of view the world: evolution and development.
 Roger Martin’s insightful book on leadership, The Opposable Mind: How Successful Leaders Win Through Integrative Thinking (2007) makes this point well.
 All good leaders are constantly keeping multiple opposing viewpoints in mind.
 The key to adaptive integrative thinking is to make sure those are the most important viewpoints.